andrewacashner/hearingfaithms/chapters/chapter-3.md

 that Christ is now explicitly the creator of the music rather than himself being the Music *and* the musician.
-Throughout the poems, where *Voces* has an ambiguous or cryptic line, *Cantores* has a less multivalent one: instead of "a la voz del padre oí" *Cantores* has "con que mil maravillas vi"; instead of "y aguarda tiempo oportuno/ quien antes del tiempo fue" *Cantores* has "después que aguardaron uno/ que llegó a tiempo oportuno/ quién antes del tiempo fue."
+Throughout the poems, where *Voces* has an ambiguous or cryptic line, *Cantores* has a less multivalent one.
+Instead of "a la voz del padre oí" *Cantores* has "con que mil maravillas vi";
+instead of "y aguarda tiempo oportuno/ quien antes del tiempo fue" *Cantores* has "después que aguardaron uno/ que llegó a tiempo oportuno/ quién antes del tiempo fue."
 The *Voces* version of these lines is pithy but a bit arcane; the *Cantores* version is crystal-clear but requires an extra line to say the same thing.